Patients & Families

 - Support groups– Carers Victoria or your local community health centre can help.

 - Support from others– Don’t be afraid to ask your own friends, family, work, school, church or community networks.

 - Equipment can make care safer at home.
 This can come from hospitals, palliative care services, community health or private hire.
 There may be some costs for hire or delivery.
 For the safety of both the carer and the person being assisted, an occupational therapy assessment is recommended.

-- Volunteers specifically aware of palliative care issues are at the community based services of Eastern Palliative Care & Fernlea House.
+- Volunteers specifically aware of palliative care issues are at the community based services of Eastern Palliative Care & Fernlea House and Wantirna Health Palliative Care Unit.
 You might be interested in The Two of Us – Stories of people with life limiting illness and palliative care volunteers (2015)

 Many chronic disease support organisations have information addressing palliative care and the end of life period.
 Often this is found by typing palliative care into their website search box.

 Also seek information from your GP, palliative care service or other health professional.
 This way you will receive the right information for the health condition.

 We acknowledge the traditional custodians of the land, the Wurundjeri people and pay respects to elders past and present